HelmholtzAI-FZJ/juelich_challenges_readthedoc/docs/index.md

-## How to submit to a Jülich Data Challenge
+## How to submit your solution to a Jülich Data Challenge
 You can go to the [link](https://storage.data-challenges.fz-juelich.de/) to download the files associated with the challenge.
 Each Jülich Data challenge comes with a zip files containing the datasets and information about the challenge and a Jupyter Notebook.

     ### Challenge Layout